Al-Ghazali: School affiliations

 Al-Ghazali contributed significantly to the development of a systematic view of Sufism and its integration and acceptance in mainstream Islam.
-As a scholar of Sunni Islam, he belonged to the Shafi'i school of Islamic jurisprudence and to the Asharite school of theology.
+As a scholar of Islam, he belonged to the Shafi'i school of Islamic jurisprudence and to the Asharite school of theology.
 Al-Ghazali received many titles such as Zayn al-Dīn (زين الدين) and Ḥujjat al-Islām (حجة الإسلام).

 He is viewed as the key member of the influential Asharite school of early Muslim philosophy and the most important refuter of the Mutazilites.
 However, he chose a slightly different position in comparison with the Asharites.
 His beliefs and thoughts differ in some aspects from the orthodox Asharite school.

 Works

 A total of about 70 works can be attributed to al-Ghazali.
 He is also known to have written a fatwa against the Taifa kings of al-Andalus, declaring them to be unprincipled, not fit to rule and that they should be removed from power.
 This fatwa was used by Yusuf ibn Tashfin to justify his conquest of al-Andalus.